Home / Services / Air Quality / GHG Inventories, Footprints, and Plans

 • Scope 3 – indirect emissions not included in Scope 2, including emissions that occur in the value chain of the reporting company both upstream and downstream.

 The CCDAA requires reporting of Scope 1 and 2 GHG emissions annually starting in 2026, with additional reporting of Scope 3 GHG emissions starting in 2027.
-Similar to the CCDAA, the proposed U.S. Securities and Exchange Commission (SEC) Climate Disclosure Rule and the already adopted European Union Corporate Sustainability Reporting Directive require companies to report Scope 1, 2, and 3 GHG emissions starting in 2026.

 Many businesses already publicly disclose their GHG emissions using internationally accepted accounting protocols.
 Some of these businesses are requiring their suppliers and customers to provide Scope 1, 2, and 3 GHG emissions data as part of their business disclosures.
 Consumers and the public are increasingly advocating for greater transparency in corporate GHG emissions and GHG reduction efforts, emphasizing the growing importance of this issue in today’s business climate.